bye-nary/Quote-Unquote/README.md

 * [manifest.json](manifest.json)
 This is the first file that the browser reads.
 It contains all the meta data, and specifies the background scrits, content scripts, pop up details, action to be performed on browser/ pages.
-Find more details about the manifest file [here] (https://developer.chrome.com/apps/manifest).
+Find more details about the manifest file [here](https://developer.chrome.com/apps/manifest).

 * [popup.html](popup.html)
 If you see the ```manifest.json```, you will find the default pop-up as ```popup.html```.
 This is the default html that shows up when you click on the extension icon.